Managing Skincare During Perimenopause & Menopause

 Hair Loss

-You may notice increases in hair loss through the menopause, including thinning &/or receding hair lines which again can be the direct result of hormone levels dropping.
+You may notice increases in hair loss through the menopause, including thinning and/or receding hair lines which again can be the direct result of hormone levels dropping.

 If you suffer from increases in facial hair we recommend seeing a dermatologist to help provide personalised advice on the right solution for your skin that may be too sensitive for waxing or laser treatments.